rehive/docs-portal/content/building/conversions/execute-a-conversion.md

 #### Execute event

-To integrate with our Conversion Extension, the custom integration requires an endpoint that can receive `conversion.execute` events.
+To integrate with the Conversion Extension, the custom integration requires an endpoint that can receive `conversion.execute` events.
 This endpoint `url`, along with a `secret`, is configured when setting up webhooks on a conversion extension integration.

 The `conversion.execute` event is sent after a user approves a quote and it provides an opportunity for your integration interrupt the normal handling and fail/complete the transactions based on your own rules.